Chestnut-Porcini Stuffing

 Ingredients

-• 8 cups dried country French or Italian bread
+- 8 cups dried country French or Italian bread cubes (see note below)

 Instructions

-1. Reconstitute the dried mushrooms: Place the porcini in a heatproof bowl and pour boiling water over them to cover.
+- Reconstitute the dried mushrooms: Place the porcini in a heatproof bowl and pour 1 cup of boiling water over them, or a little more, to cover.
 Let soak 20 minutes, then -- reserving the liquid -- strain out the mushrooms and set them aside.

-2. Melt the butter in a very large pot (I usually use a stockpot or a large Dutch oven) over medium-low heat.
-Add the onion and celery, and cook until the onions are soft and translucent, about 5 or 6 minutes.
-Stir in the sage, parsley, celery leaves and thyme, and cook a minute or so, then add the mushrooms and chestnuts.
+- Melt the butter in a very large pot (I usually use a stockpot or a large Dutch oven) over medium-low heat.
+Add the onion and celery, and cook until the onions are soft and translucent, about 6 or 7 minutes.
+Stir in the sage, parsley, celery leaves, thyme, salt and a goodly amount of pepper, cook a minute or so, then add the mushrooms and chestnuts.
 Cook and stir for 2 or 3 minutes.

-3. Remove from heat, add the bread and use two wooden spoons to toss it all together.
-Add the reserved mushroom liquid, the chicken broth and generous grindings of black pepper and toss well to combine.
+- Remove from heat, add the bread and use two wooden spoons to toss it all together very well.
+Add the reserved mushroom liquid, the chicken broth and toss well to combine.
 Taste and adjust seasoning, then add the egg and toss well to combine.
-You can prepare the recipe up to this point, and store it, covered, in the fridge until ready to bake.
+The mixture should be very moist, but not too soaked.
+If it’s not moist enough, add a little more broth and toss well.
+(Note: You can prepare the recipe up to this point, and store it, covered, in the fridge until ready to bake.)